jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return "List __" + $1 + "__ added as a folder-list linked to the folder \"__" + $2 + "__\".\n\n";
 ```
 __
-lists addfolder {list name: name text} {folder: text} - Create a folder-list named {list name} that is linked to the folder {folder}.
+lists addfolder {list name: name text} {folder: path text} - Create a folder-list named {list name} that is linked to the folder {folder}.
 A "folder-list" is a list who's items are the names of the notes in the linked folder.

 __